jpetazzo/dind/README.md

 ## How It Works

-The main trick is to have the `-privileged` flag.
+The main trick is to have the `--privileged` flag.
 Then, there are a few things to care about:

 - cgroups pseudo-filesystems have to be mounted, and they have to be mounted